 You may have even tried a few machines or picked up a barbell when you feel confident enough to squeeze in the free weights zone.
 But for some, this area still seems a little daunting.

-Today is International Women's Day.
-So it’s time to put that fear and uncertainty aside.
+It’s time to put that fear and uncertainty aside.
 Bring on that strong, determined and confident attitude, and let's lift, sisters!